 - Measured at amortised cost;

-- FVOCI: and
+- FVOCI; and

 - FVTPL.

-- 2. Summary of Significant Accounting Policies (Continued) - 2.1 Basis of Preparation (Continued) - h) Financial Assets and Liabilities (Continued) - i) Classification and Subsequent Measurement (Continued)
+- 2. Summary of Significant Accounting Policies (Continued) - h) Financial Assets and Liabilities (Continued) i) Classification and Subsequent Measurement (Continued)

 Amortised Cost

 A financial asset is measured at amortised cost if it meets both of the following conditions and is not designated as at FVTPL: